 In addition, municipalities can use Sekom’s 12 green indicators to monitor their progress.

-Currently, the association has 101 members, which means that one third of the municipalities in Sweden are Eco-municipalities!
+Currently, the association has 107 members, which means that more than one third of the municipalities in Sweden are Eco-municipalities!
 Sekom has an elected board consisting of nine (+ three substitutes) leading politicians from the member municipalities.
-A group of skilled staff members from the municipalities supports the board and the head office.
+An Expert Group of skilled staff members from the municipalities supports the board and the head office.

 The head office is situated in Karlskrona, a city in the South East of Sweden, see under the "Kontakt"-header.